 Key Differences Between the Common Law and Equity Divisions

-• The Equity Division deals with trusts and estates, family provision claims, injunctions, breach of fiduciary duty, and commercial equity disputes.
+- Equity: trusts and estates, family provision claims, injunctions, fiduciary duties, and commercial equity.

 If you’re involved in a legal matter and need expert advice or representation, New South Lawyers can guide you through the process, whether your case is heard in the Common Law or Equity Division.